juliabase/juliabase/doc/programming/programming.rst

     class LayerForm(forms.ModelForm):
         layer_type = forms.CharField()

-I cannot explain all modification that are necessary but exemplarity, have a look at the auxiliary routine ``build_layer_and_channel_forms``::
+I cannot explain all modification that are necessary but exemplarily, have a look at the auxiliary routine ``build_layer_and_channel_forms``::

     def build_layer_and_channel_forms(deposition):